CarbonSea/TheOdinProject/JavaScript-Basics/Fundamentals.md

 - Strict equality is strict.
 Different types from both sides lead to false.
 - Be careful when using comparisons like > or < with variables that can occasionally be null/undefined.
 Checking for null/undefined separately is a good idea.

+### 3. Logical Operators
+- There are four logical operators in JavaScript: || (OR), && (AND), !
+(NOT), ??
+(Nullish Coalescing)
+- Although they are called “logical”, they can be applied to values of any type, not only boolean.
+Their result can also be of any type.
+- The precedence of AND && operator is higher than OR ||.
+-